-We are looking for an English Teacher to join our outstanding school as we grow into our sixth year.
-William Perkin Church of England High School opened as a Free School in September 2013 with its first intake of Year 7 students, and now has five year groups (7 - 11) totalling almost 1,000 students.
+We are looking for English Teachers to join our outstanding school as we grow into our sixth year.
+William Perkin Church of England High School opened as a Free School in September 2013 with its first intake of Year 7 students, and now has six year groups (7 - 12) totalling almost 1,160 students.
 The school is rated ‘Outstanding’ in all areas by Ofsted (June 2015) and SIAMS (October 2016) and is oversubscribed on first choice applicants.

-As an EBACC subject, all students in key stages 3 and 4 have a 50-minute English lesson every morning – our teachers are able to establish very positive and purposeful routines with their classes.
+As an EBACC subject, all students in key stages 3 and 4 have a 50-minute English lesson every morning.
 We additionally offer core elective literacy classes in the afternoons to help our students who need extra support in English, and a variety of extended electives including the Perkin Post (student newspaper), Beanbag Bloggers (reading club) and a variety of theatre trips.
 Our Sixth Form opened in September 2018 and during this academic year the department will be collaborating on creating a dynamic and exciting KS5 curriculum.

-For more information about the school please visit the William Perkin website.
-For more information about the role please see the Job Description on the Twyford Trust website at: http://www.twyfordacademies.org.uk/recruitment/vacancies
+For more information about the role please see the Job Description on the Twyford Trust website.

 The successful candidate will have: